bayardw/IdentityServer4.Authorization.Code/README.md

 # is4-authorization-code-flow
-IdentityServer 4 Example of an Authorization Code Flow (Grant)
+IdentityServer 4 Example of an Authorization Code Flow (Grant).
 This project grew out of the need for an example IdentityServer 4 client using the Authorization Code Flow.

+## Getting Started
 The solution consists of two projects:
 - An Identity Provier (IdP) command line applicaton built on IdentityServer 4 and Dotnet Core.
 - An MVC Client built using Owin